Guide to Medical Equipment Repair Careers

 Texas State Technical College

 Texas State Technical College’s associate’s degree program in biomedical equipment technology is offered on-campus or in a hybrid format and offers two specialization tracks: biomedical equipment technology and medical imaging systems.
-Students in this program will learn about installing and repairing medical equipment for keeping systems efficient and safe for patients and doctors.
+Students in this program will learn about installing and repairing medical equipment to keep systems efficient and safe for patients and doctors.

 Both programs will provide students with hands-on experience using state-of-the-art medical equipment.
 Graduates of the program will build successful careers in clinics, hospitals, and many other medical facilities.

-The associate of applied science program in biomedical equipment technology is made up of 70 credits, while the associate’s degree in medical imaging systems technology comprises 63 credits.
+The associate of applied science program in biomedical equipment technology and the associate’s degree in medical imaging systems technology, both comprise 60 credits.
 The curriculum includes courses such as biomedical equipment technology; medical software and hardware; applied biomedical equipment technology; medical equipment networks; fundamentals of networking technologies; medical circuits/troubleshooting; safety in health care facilities; fundamentals of x-ray and medical imaging systems; and digital fundamentals.

 • Location: AAS in biomedical equipment technology (Harlingen, TX; Waco, TX); AAS in medical imaging systems technology (Waco, TX)